jessicatarra/greenlight/README.md

 Make sure to provide the necessary details for each environment variable.
 Here's a brief explanation of each variable:

 DATABASE_URL: The database connection string for PostgreSQL.
 Modify it according to your PostgreSQL database setup.

-MIGRATION_URL: The URL or path to the migrations' directory.
-Modify it to match the location of your migrations.

 SMTP_HOST, SMTP_PASSWORD, SMTP_PORT, SMTP_SENDER, SMTP_USERNAME: SMTP server configuration for sending emails.
 Update these values with your SMTP server details.
 I use [Mailtrap](https://mailtrap.io/), very easy to set up.